 Those are called fungus gnats, and they live and breed in wet soil.
 So, if you have them, it’s a sure sign that you are overwatering.

 The best way to get rid of these annoying little flies is to allow the top inch of soil to dry between waterings.

-Many types of herbs are also prone to leaf diseases like powdery mildew, which can become a huge problem indoors.
+Many types are also prone to leaf diseases like powdery mildew, which can become a huge problem indoors.

 The best way to prevent disease issues is to water the soil rather than over the top of the leaves.
 And take care to keep the leaves dry at all times.